 A quiet meditation room is reserved for prayer and reflection, or a consultation with a medical or spiritual care provider.
 It is located on 2nd floor directly across from the double elevators.

 Patient and family lounges are available on each of the hospital's four floors.
-On first floor there are designated areas for family members to gather near the Emergency Department and near the Imaging Department.
-On the second floor, there is a lounge near the silver elevator.
 Third floor's lounge area is located just outside the Birthplace.
 On fourth floor, the Ambulatory Surgery Department has a designated area near the registration desk for family members.
 If you'd like to be in a lounge or the cafeteria and are awaiting news, please inform staff at the nursing desk.